DataLLM: create data out of nothing 🔮

 2. enrich datasets with world knowledge.

-MOSTLY AI is hosting a rate-limited DataLLM server instance at data.mostly.ai, with its default model being a fine-tuned Mistral-7b.
+MOSTLY AI is hosting a rate-limited DataLLM server instance at data.mostly.ai, with its default model being based on Mistral-7b.

 Note: For use cases, that relate to personal data, it is advised to enrich synthetic rather than real data.
 For one, to protect the privacy of the individuals when transmitting data.
 And for two, to preempt ethical concerns regarding the application of LLMs on personal data.
 This principle is referred to as Synthetic Data Augmented Generation (SAG), which taps into the knowledge of LLMs but grounded in a representative version of your data assets.
 MOSTLY AI is hosting a top-in-class Synthetic Data platform at https://app.mostly.ai, which allows you to easily transform your existing customer data into synthetic data.